skiadas/TheoryCompCourse/schedule.md

         - The numbers are provided in binary form from highest significant number to lowest, separated by x's and with zeroes padded in if needed to make sure both numbers have the same number of digits.
 For example the numbers 6 and 2 would be represented as: "x110xx010x".
         - Your machine is free to change the tape contents as it needs to.
 You may also introduce up to two new symbols: y and z.
         - Your machine must terminate in one of three states signifying whether the first number is larger than, equal to, or smaller than the second number.

-Homework 3
-  ~ 5.3, 5.5, 5.6, 5.7

-## Week  4 (09/24-09/28)

-### Day 1

-Goals
-  ~ - Understand how two-tape and multi-tape machines have the same power as one-tape machines.
-    - Understand how a "random access" Turing machine has the same power as our simple one-tape Turing machine.
-    - Understand how a Python program can simulate a Turing machine.

 Sections 5.3-5.7
   ~ - A two-tape single-head Turing machine can be simulated by a standard Turing machine by using an alphabet consisting of pairs of characters from the alphabet of the original machine.